When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 - Introduce the upsell, and

-- Follow-up after the sale.
+- Follow up after the sale.

-Stage #1: Focus on the original purchase
+Step #1: Focus on the original purchase

 - Why do they need this product?